NI Grammar School Admission criteria for

 An Open Evening for pupils and their parents will be held virtually.

-To Parents/Guardians naming Omagh Academy as a Preference on your child’s online application.
+To Parents/Guardians naming Omagh Academy as a Preference on your child’s Transfer Application.

-Claims for consideration for a child under Special Provisions will be examined and decided upon before the application of any of the Admissions Criteria.
+Claims for consideration for a child under Special Circumstances and/or Special Provisions will be examined and decided upon before the application of any of the Admissions Criteria.

 RESPECTIVE FUNCTIONS OF THE BOARD OF GOVERNORS AND PRINCIPAL IN RELATION TO ADMISSIONS